jhackGC/tech-docs-2/Javascript/The Browser DOM/27_Events_and_Listeners.md

 - Event objects contain useful information about what happened
 - Event delegation helps manage multiple similar elements efficiently
 - Choose the right event type for your needs (keyup vs keydown, click vs change)

-## Next Steps

-With events and listeners, you can create truly interactive web experiences.
-Next, we'll build a project that puts DOM manipulation and events together!